rajab57/InstaDine/README.md

 # Instadine

-Instadine is an app to come to a consensus on where to eat among friends.
+Instadine is an app to help reduce the group time and effort it takes to decide on a restaurant for a meal.

 ### Features